Maznu007/SearchMoviePlatform/README.md

 - 🔍 **Search for Movies** – Live search using TMDB’s powerful movie database.
 - 🧭 **Filter by Genre** – Browse movies by categories like Action, Comedy, Horror, etc.
-- 🎠 **Trending Carousel** – A hero slider of trending movies for that Netflix feel.
+- 🎠 **Carousel** – A hero slider of trending movies for that Netflix feel.
 - ⭐ **Top Rated / Trending Filters** – One-click movie filtering.
 - ❤️ **Favorites List** – Add/remove your favorite movies (saved in localStorage).
 - 🖼️ **Responsive UI** – Clean, responsive layout for desktop and mobile.